 Graeme encourages other adults to not ignore that initial thought of a return to university or to attend for the first time.
 ‘If nothing else, go along to an open day or just talk to the staff and find out if that thought is worth pursuing.
 You are never too old – in fact, it’s a great way to stay mentally youthful.
 I’ve met some wonderful people of all ages and made some lasting friendships.’

-Graeme typically works a 50-hour week and also participates in a whole array of personal activities, including gym six days a week, acting in non-professional theatre (he is a Life Member of Riccarton Players), flying fixed wing aircraft, tutoring in Flight Radio Telephony for the Canterbury Aero Club (where he is also an Executive Member) and competing in RNZAC formation flying competitions.
-He is also an accredited mediator with LEADR (Association of Dispute Resolvers).
+Graeme typically works a 50-hour week and also participates in a whole array of personal activities, including gym four days a week, acting in non-professional theatre (he is a Life Member of Riccarton Players), flying fixed wing aircraft with the Canterbury Aero Club (where he is also an Executive Member) and competing in RNZAC formation flying competitions.
+He is also an accredited mediator with the Resolution Institute.

 In the second semester of 2016, Graeme returned to the Law School as a tutor in Public Law and followed that with Torts tutoring in 2017.

 ‘Tutoring, that’s right.
 After spending so much time at UC’s Law School and making friendships with a number of the faculty members, I wanted to stay in touch and to give something back.
 I’d also like the opportunity to talk to students about the law from my perspective in a large business.
 I have lots of stories to share!
 It’s been an amazing journey and I’m keen to keep it going for a few years yet.’